 Adam also began an after-school Art Club at Mahlahluvana Primary School that he co-taught with another teacher.
 With the Art Club, the kids did contests, painted murals at the school (including a giant world map and South African map), and eventually took a field trip to the capital city to visit art museums and professional sculptors.

 Finally, Adam was also heavily involved in helping the schools develop their local resources.
-This particularly included establishing a partnership between the schools and a local private game lodge, Ulusaba.
+This particularly included helping solidify a partnership between the schools and a local private game lodge, Ulusaba.
 Through this partnership, Ulusaba and their guests funded many projects for the schools including both libraries and computer labs, the Art Club murals and field trip, a playground and sports field for Mahlahluvana, and the publishing of a cultural yearbook created by the Grade 7 class with Adam.

 We both immensely enjoyed our time in South Africa and even extended our time by 2 months more than our contracted date in order to properly finish up some of our projects.
 The opportunity to live among and live as the rural South Africans and build deep and meaningful relationships with them and our co-workers was more rewarding than can ever be explained.
 On top of that, we brought a wonderful souvenir back with us from South Africa, our son, Matimu!
 His name actually means “History” in the Shangaan language.